Instruments /Accessories / Ordering / Tips / Friends / Selling Your Guitar

 -Tape the top and bottom flaps securely.
 Make sure to write your name and address, and ours elsewhere on the parcel with a marking pen as well.
 Finally, draw some long arrows along the four long sides of the box, pointing up toward the top lid, with the words "Fragile: This End Up".

 -Ship the parcel.
-If you ship online, you may request a pickup of your parcel at your location at a time of your choosing.
-Otherwise, drop the parcel off at any Post Office or commercial carrier.
-(You don't have to wait in line, just drop it off at the counter: it's already prepaid.)
-If shipping online, please check the option for the carrier to email us the tracking number to: <[email protected]>.
+Drop the parcel off at any location that offers pickup services for your carrier.
+(You don't have to wait in line, just drop it off at the counter, as it's already prepaid.)
+If using your won label, please check the option for the carrier to email us the tracking number to: <[email protected]>.
 Otherwise, please email us with the tracking number directly: we'll confirm delivery as soon as your parcel arrives.

 -You're done.
 If you follow these instructions, you will maximize the safety of your parcel, and minimize the cost and transit time.
 If you have any questions, please feel free to get in touch by email at [email protected], or call 206-325-3737.
 We'll look forward to seeing your parcel on our doorstep safe and sound.